cmpsc-481-s22-m1/CASTanet/README.md

 a library for building CLI applications based on Python 3.6+ type hints.

+In order to familiarize yourself with the commands for CASTanet, run the command: `poetry run castanet --help`

 **CASTanet's commands are as follows:**

 PLEASE NOTE: Each of the following commands must be run with